theorangepotato/programming-languages-2019/Assignment1/README.md

 ### Assignment1.B

 Implement and run the following functions in LambdNat5.
 Save the program answering question Assignment1.B.xyz as `solutions/xyz.lc`.
-All programs must be executable by the interpreter.
-You cannot get credit for a program that does not run.
+All programs must be executable by the interpreter of part A. You cannot get credit for a program that does not run.

+**Hint:** For example, the function [plus](https://github.com/alexhkurz/programming-languages-2019/blob/master/Lab1-solutions/LambdaNat4/test/fib.lc) can be described by the equations

+    plus 0 y = y
+    plus (S x) y = S (plus x y)

+It is recommended to first write down similar equational definitions for the functions `even, length, member, append, reverse, le, insert, sort`.
+Once you have these equations, the implementation in LambdaNat5 is much easier.

 #### Assignment1.B.even (1 out of 15)